Guangdong–Hong Kong–Macao Greater Bay Area: Technological Innovation and High-Tech Industry

-Education and research
+Education

 GBA is home to numerous universities with hospitals and academic centres.
-Among them are the “University Town” located on the Xiaoguwei Island in Guangzhou is considered as one of the “ten cores” of the “Science and Technology Innovation Corridor (STIC)”-blueprint for “China's Silicon Valley”.
-The most prominent among 12 universities of the “University Town” is Sun Yat-sen University which ranks 38th in Asia and among 251–300th globally by Time Higher Education magazine.
+The university town located on the Xiaoguwei Island in Guangzhou is considered as one of the "ten cores" of the "Science and Technology Innovation Corridor (STIC)"-blueprint for "China's Silicon Valley".

 Numerous highly rated medical schools operate in the region, including the First Affiliated Hospital of Sun Yat-sen University, a leading hospital with over 3,000 beds.
 Several world leaders in translational medicine are based in GBA, such as the lung cancer authority Professor Yi-Long Wu (vice-president of the Guangdong General Hospital and Guangdong Academy of Medical Sciences, and a director of Guangdong Lung Cancer Institute).

-Overall, GBA has over 200 universities, producing many college and advanced degrees graduates — over 570,000 college students a year graduates only in Guangzhou.
+Overall, GBA has over 200 universities, producing many college and advanced degrees graduates — over 570,000 college students a year graduates alone in Guangzhou.
 Within the GBA, Hong Kong hosts the highest density of top universities globally.
 Times Higher Education lists as the Top 5 of them the University of Hong Kong (ranked place 39 worldwide in 2021), the Chinese University of Hong Kong (ranked 56 worldwide in 2021), the Hong Kong University of Science and Technology (ranked 56 worldwide in 2021), the City University of Hong Kong (ranked 126 worldwide in 2021) and the Hong Kong Polytechnic University (ranked 129 worldwide in 2021).

-Infrastructure and transportation
+The government seeks to enhance innovation and technology collaboration.
+Efforts include opening Guangdong's R&D facilities to Hong Kong institutions, supporting participation in national technology programs, and promoting cross-border R&D initiatives.
+Key infrastructure such as the Hong Kong-Shenzhen Innovation and Technology Park, five Hong Kong R&D centres, the Hong Kong Science Park, Cyberport, and State Key Laboratories are involved.
+The policy also facilitates the exchange of talent, access to funding, and data sharing across regions, while offering immigration and administrative support to promote cross-boundary cooperation in science and technology.